Angelpriyall/iit-techfest/README.md

 ## Overview

-This project is a room allocation system using Flask, which allows users to upload group and hostel information via CSV files, processes the data, and allocates rooms based on gender and availability.
+This project is a room allocation system using vs code, which allows users to upload group and hostel information via CSV files, processes the data, and allocates rooms based on gender and availability.

 ## Prerequisites